 Mature Adult (5 - 8 Years)

-Premiums increase as cats enter middle age.
-Most comprehensive plans still accept new enrolments.
-Kidney disease, dental issues and hyperthyroidism start becoming more common from age 7+.
+Premiums begin climbing as cats enter middle age.
+Most comprehensive plans still accept new enrolments in this range.
+Kidney disease, dental deterioration and early signs of hyperthyroidism become more common from around age 7, making adequate cover increasingly valuable.

 🐱